WebAssembly/spec/md-proto/WebAssembly.md

    The popped types in reverse (again) order form the *operand sequence*.
  - Unless the instruction is a [control-flow barrier][Q], then for each construct in the instruction's signature's returns:
-    - If the element is a [type], a type is pushed onto the type stack.
+    - If the construct is a [type], a type is pushed onto the type stack.
-    - If the element is a list of type parameters, they are required to be bound, and the type bound to each type parameter is pushed onto the type stack.
+    - If the construct is a list of type parameters, they are required to be bound, and the type bound to each type parameter is pushed onto the type stack.
  - If the instruction has a **Validation** clause, its requirements are